• Skip to primary navigation

 I usually always have some odd spring onions left over in the fridge so I added those.
 I used some frozen sweetcorn and a handful of basic white mushrooms.

 If you want an authentic oriental style bowl of chicken noodle soup then by all means buy shiitake mushrooms.
-I chose also to keep this recipe as budget conscious as possible (as usual!).

 The egg noodles are pre-cooked ones from a packet, not dried ones.
 I was able to get a 300g packet for £1 (at the time of writing this post) so that was a bonus.